ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/Container.rst

 The containerized version of Land DA requires:

    * `Installation of Apptainer <https://apptainer.org/docs/admin/latest/installation.html>`_
-   * At least 6 CPU cores
+   * At least 26 CPU cores (may be possible to run with 13, but this has not been tested)
    * An **Intel** compiler and :term:`MPI` (available for `free here <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`_)
+   * Slurm job scheduler

 Install Singularity/Apptainer